hburn7/TRT2API/README.md

   - Returns all players in the database.
 If no players exist, a 404 error is returned.

 - **Get Player by osu!
-ID:** `GET /api/players/{osuPlayerId:long}`
+Id:** `GET /api/players/{osuPlayerId:long}`

   - Returns a specific player by their osu!
 Id.
 If no player exists with the provided Id, a 404 error is returned.

 - **Get Player Matches by osu!
-ID:** `GET /api/players/{osuPlayerId:long}/matches`
+Id:** `GET /api/players/{playerId:int}/matches`

-  - Returns all matches a specific player has participated in by their osu!
-Id.
+  - Returns all matches a specific player has participated in by their Id.
 If no matches exist for the player, a 404 error is returned.

-- **Get Player by ID:** `GET /api/players/{playerId:int}`

-  - Returns a specific player by their Id.
-If no player exists with the provided Id, a 404 error is returned.

 - **Update Player:** `PUT /api/players/{osuPlayerId:long}`